Master of Business Administration

 Student learning outcomes describe what students know, understand and are able to do as a result of completing a degree program.
 The learning outcomes for this program are:

-- Communicate Ideas and Information Effectively in the Business Context
+- Communicate Ideas and Information Effectively in the Business Context.

-- Understand How Global Issues Impact Business Decision Making
+- Assess How Global Issues Impact Business.

 Amiri, Shahram